Active Denial System: Silent Guardian

 Defense contractor Raytheon has developed a smaller version of the ADS, the Silent Guardian.
-This stripped-down model is primarily marketed for use by law enforcement agencies, the military and other security providers.
+This stripped-down model is directly marketed to law enforcement agencies, the military and other security providers.
 The system is operated and aimed with a joystick and aiming screen.
 The device can be used for targets over 250 m away, and the beam has a power of 30 kilowatts.

 The Los Angeles County Jail installed the smaller-sized unit, under the name Assault Intervention Device, on the ceiling of the Pitchess Detention Center in 2014.